Degree-targeted cascades in modular, degree-heterogeneous networks: Results

-On the other hand, a feature shared in common between the uniform and degree-targeted cases is the left boundary of the region corresponding to total activation (see Fig. \ref{fig:optimal_modularity_heatmaps}).
+However, both simulation and theory show an unexpected result that there is a critical level of interconnectivity required for inter-module cascades, which is independent of the seeding strategy.
+To see this, notice that a feature shared in common between the uniform and degree-targeted cases is the left boundary of the region corresponding to total activation (see Fig. \ref{fig:optimal_modularity_heatmaps}).
 That boundary corresponds to the critical value of $\mu$, the inter-module connectivity, required to allow complete activation of the second module.

-To see why this boundary is at the same location for both seeding protocols, we first give a heuristic explanation and then a detailed proof, with supporting calculations given in appendices.
-All statements in this section are to be understood in the context of the reduced dynamics in the thermodynamic limit (i.e. Eq. (\ref{eq:qbar_update_closed_degree_weighted})).

-First observe that if $\mu$, the fraction of inter-module links, is less than $0.5$, then module 1 affects itself more strongly than it affects module 2.
-Therefore, if more nodes in module 1 are active than in module 2, then the same will be true after updating all the nodes' states.
-In particular, this means that if module 2 is eventually fully activated, then module 1 must also have become fully activated.
-Finally, since the equilibrium state of the system is independent of the order in which nodes' states are updated, for the situation where every node in module 2 is eventually activated, we conclude that the equilibrium state of the system is the same as the one corresponding to the initial condition in which every node in module 1 is active and none of the nodes in module 2 are active.
-Clearly, that equilibrium state is independent of the way we selected the smaller seed fraction of nodes initially.
+The essential reason that this boundary is at the same location for both seeding protocols is that for $\mu$ smaller than $\mu_c$, \emph{no} seeding protocol restricted to the first module -- even the one with all nodes activated -- is able to initiate a cascade that fully activates the second.
+This observation immediately suggests a way to find $\mu_c$, namely the smallest $\mu$ such that having all nodes in the first module active initially leads to activation of the entire network (see Fig. \ref{fig:iterated_map_visualization}).
+This fact relies crucially on the fact that both modules have the same degree distribution, and that within-module edge density is greater than between-module edge density.

 Now we make the above argument precise.
-We present the logical flow here and refer to the appendices for supporting calculations.
+We present the logical flow here and refer to the appendices for supporting calculations, {including a generalization to any number $d$ of modules and an arbitrary monotonic activation function.} All statements in this section are to be understood in the context of the reduced dynamics in the thermodynamic limit (i.e. Eq. (\ref{eq:qbar_update_closed_degree_weighted}), for $\overline{q}_n^{(i)}$ the conditional exposure probabilities).